Bukharovsi/docker_plugin/readme.md

 PHP Docker plugin
 =================
 PHP Docker plugin is a plugin for composer that helps build and push docker images.
 It is very useful for continuous integration.
 This plugin allow you to define image name, compute tags and generate reports.

+When you use this plugin you still need `Dockerfile`.
+The plugin only simplified automation build!

 Basic usage
 -----------
-Just install plugin and build image immediately and push it to docker registry
+If you already have `Dockerfile` and can build image manually just install plugin and build image immediately and push it to docker registry
 ```
 php composer.phar require bukharovsi/docker_plugin
 php composer.phar docker:build